tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_responses_and_schema.md

 <a class="noExtIcon" href="https://sendgrid.com/docs/API_Reference/api_v3.html"><img src="images/sendgridresponseexample2.png" /></a>

-The definition of the response is called the *schema* or *model* (the terms are used synonymously), and aligns with the [JSON schema language and descriptions](http://json-schema.org/).
+The definition of the response is called the *schema* or *model* (the terms are used synonymously) and aligns with the [JSON schema language and descriptions](http://json-schema.org/).
 What works particularly well with the SendGrid example is the use of expand/collapse tags to mirror the same structure as the example, with objects at different levels.

 Swagger UI also provides both an example value and a schema or model.
 For example, in the sample Sunset and Sunrise Times API doc that I used for the [SwaggerUI activity](https://idratherbewriting.com/learnapidoc/assets/files/swagger-sunrise-sunset/index.html#/default/getSunriseSunset) (which comes later in the course), you can see a distinction between the response example and the response schema.
 Here's the **Example Value**: